Managing Users and Groups

 The user name or comment field merely repeats the login name here, but it can hold specific types of information.
 We can add comments using the chfn command.
 Comments include the user's full name, their home and work phone numbers, their office or room number, and so forth.
 To add a full name to user peter's account, we use the -f option:

-sudo chfn -f "Peter Parker" peter
+sudo chfn -f "peter Burns" peter

-The /etc/passwd file is a standard Linux file, but some things will change depending on the Linux distribution.
+The /etc/passwd file is a standard Linux file, but data in the file will change depending on the Linux distribution.
 For example, the user and group IDs above start at 1000 because peter is the first human account on the system.
 This is a common starting numerical ID nowadays, but it could be different on other Linux or Unix-like distributions.
 The home directory could be different on other systems, too; for example, the default could be located at /usr/home/peter.
 Also, other shells exist besides bash, like zsh, which is now the default shell on macOS; so other systems may default to different shell environments.

 The shadow file